jmiao24/BMI-881-2021Fall/Summary/7_PropensityScore.md

 ## Questions for discussion

 1. Are there other limitations of propensity score?
-2. Why didn't they win Nobel prize on propensity score given Nobel prize was gaven by causal inference this year?
+2. Why didn't they win Nobel prize on propensity score given that Nobel prize was given to causal inference this year?